shahriar-rahman/EDA-Civil-Engineering-Concrete-Dataset/README.md

 ------------

     ├── LICENSE
-    ├── Makefile          	<- Makefile with commands
+    ├── Makefile          	<- Makefile with commands.
     ├── README.md             	<- The top-level README for developers using this project.
     ├── data
     │    ├── filtered       		 <- Sanitized and filtered Data for better accessibility.